BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

     every single rma needs to check the table to see if there is a conflicting overlap could add caching
     if the constants (stat_failed_image, etc) are compiler provided, we need to get C access to these values

+#### Implementation internal notes
+  * In `caf_allocate`, add precondition that `lbounds` and `sizes` are the same size - use assert or other similar solution
+  * In `caf_get` (and others?), `source` arg useful to get the "shape" of the thing, not the value of this dummy arg, compiler needs to ensure this dummy arg is not a copy for this strategy to work, compiler's codegen needs to ensure that this (and other subroutine calls) are not using copies for this arg
+  * In `caf_get_async`, the `value` arg may need asynchronous attribute or may be implicitly asynchronous

 flexible array member in c